OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Based upon the Norman Krasna play Kind Sir, the elegant, sophisticated Indiscreet is about a London-based actress (Ingrid Bergman) who had given up hope of finding love.
-She meets a handsome man (Cary Grant) and they fall for each other, but she finds herself conflicted when she realizes he’s already married.
+Based upon the Norman Krasna play Kind Sir, the elegant, sophisticated Indiscreet is about a London-based actor (Ingrid Bergman) who has given up hope of finding love.
+She meets a handsome man (Cary Grant) and they fall for each other, but she finds herself conflicted when she realises he’s already married.
 Or is he?

-This rom-com is certainly one that stands out from the crowd, if only in terms of its physical comedy, theatricality, and overwhelming silliness.
-Jeff Goldblum plays an American actor living in Camden Town, Emma Thompson is the nurse he falls in love with, and Rowan Atkinson is his stage partner.
+Directed by British comedy legend Mel Smith, this romcom stands out from the crowd for its physical comedy, theatricality and general silliness.
+Jeff Goldblum plays an American actor living in Camden Town, Emma Thompson is the nurse he falls in love with and Rowan Atkinson is his stage partner.

-The formula for successful British rom-coms in the 1990s was a combination of witty dialogue, awkwardly endearing characters, and the involvement of Hugh Grant.
-The story tells of a clueless but good-natured British man who falls in love with an American woman, played by Andie MacDowell, after he meets her at four weddings and a funeral.
+The formula for successful British romcoms in the 1990s was a combination of witty dialogue, awkwardly endearing characters and the involvement of Hugh Grant.
+The story is about a clueless but good-natured British man who falls in love with an American woman, played by Andie MacDowell, after he meets her at four weddings and a funeral.

-Set in 1593 London, this popular comedy portrays an imaginary love affair between Viola de Lesseps (Gwyneth Paltrow) and William Shakespeare (Joseph Fiennes), who was writing Romeo and Juliet at the time.
-Tom Stoppard co-wrote the highly allusive screenplay.
-Colin Firth played the villain!
+Set in London in 1593, this popular comedy portrays an imaginary love affair between Viola de Lesseps (Gwyneth Paltrow) and William Shakespeare (Joseph Fiennes), who was writing Romeo and Juliet at the time.
+Tom Stoppard co-wrote the highly allusive screenplay, and Colin Firth played the villain.

 In this major British hit, an owner of an independent bookshop (Hugh Grant) and a Hollywood superstar (Julia Roberts) fall sweetly and awkwardly in love.
-It features one of the most romantic lines in British cinema.
-Roberts to Grant: “I’m just a girl, standing in front of a boy, asking him to love her”.
+It features one of the most romantic lines in British cinema: “I’m just a girl, standing in front of a boy, asking him to love her.”

 Adapted from the popular David Nicholls novel, One Day is about the relationship between two friends.
-The story picks up with them every July 15th for 18 years after they graduate from Edinburgh University.
-Emma Morley, played by American actress Anne Hathaway, and Dexter Mayhew, played by British actor Jim Sturgess, have a mostly platonic relationship, but the overt tone of the film is romantic.
+The story picks up with them every 15 July for 18 years after they graduate from Edinburgh University.
+Emma Morley, played by American actor Anne Hathaway, and Dexter Mayhew, played by British actor Jim Sturgess, have a mostly platonic relationship, but the tone of the film is romantic.

-Domhnall Gleeson plays a young barrister who – like his dad (Bill Nighy) – has the capacity to time-travel and Rachel McAdams is the love of his life in this poignant comedy-drama.
-The movie suggests that some might benefit from going back in time to alter our futures, but that it might be perilous to look back on occurrences that can’t be altered.
+Domhnall Gleeson plays a young barrister who, like his dad (Bill Nighy), has the capacity to time-travel, with Rachel McAdams starring as the love of his life in this poignant comedy-drama.
+The movie suggests that some of us might benefit from going back in time to alter our futures, but that it might be perilous to look back on occurrences that can’t be altered.
 In depriving women of the ability to time-travel, writer-director Richard Curtis hints that they’re better than men at living in the present.